AndreasGorges/fruitstrap/README.md

   Uploads a file to the documents directory of the app specified with the bundle identifier (eg com.foo.MyApp) to the specified device, or all attached devices if none are specified.

+* `download     [--id=device_id] --bundle-id=<bundle id> --file=device-filename [--target=local-filename]`
+  Downloads a file from the documents directory of the app specified with the bundle identifier (eg com.foo.MyApp) for the specified device, or all attached devices if none are specified.

 * `list-files [--id=device_id] --bundle-id=<bundle id>`
   Lists the the files in the app-specific sandbox  specified with the bundle